Deering, North Dakota

-Deering is a city in McHenry County, North Dakota, United States.
+Deering is a City in McHenry County, North Dakota, United States.
+In addition to homes, there are a church, a bar, a combined country store and restaurant, an auto body shop, an agricultural supplies outfit, and a set of free-standing gas pumps.
 The population was 94 at the 2020 census.
 It is part of the Minot Micropolitan Statistical Area.
 Deering was founded in 1903.